coderboyisongithub/Beaver/README.md

-Matlab takes 10,000-20,000 microseconds compute partial derivative for $f(x1,x2) = logx1 +x1x2 −sinx2$ using symbolic differentiation, where as its takes 19-25 microsecond for automatic differentiation to compute the partial derivatives for the same, its 1000 times faster atleast.
+For example, Matlab takes 10,000-20,000 microseconds compute partial derivative for $f(x1,x2) = logx1 +x1x2 −sinx2$ using symbolic differentiation, where as its takes 19-25 microsecond for automatic differentiation to compute the partial derivatives for the same, its 1000 times faster atleast.
 Although, AD have limitation but it is much better solution in certain situation, over symbolic differentiation.
 Beaver is one of many C++ framework that is capable of searching derivative of given expression on fly automatically.

 ## Build instruction.
 ### windows (x64) 🪟